josephrubin/jongleur/README.md

 Right now, we don't have emulation for the backend when developing locally.
 You just run the web app locally but connect to the remote server.
-This is generally fine (and it works because the web app has a hardcoded API key), but it requires having a working server running (see deployment below).
-Right now you can connect to the version running at jongleur.app but once the app is out of initial development this will have to change for security reasons.
+This is generally fine, but it requires having a working server running (see deployment below).
+Right now you can connect to the version running at jongleur.app but once the app is out of initial development this will change.

-This hardcoded API key expires every once in a while and has to be replaced, but the production server uses IAM authentication for our API which should never expire.

 ## Deployment